Date of Award

 The third objective of this research was to determine nectar composition (sucrose, glucose, fructose, and total carbohydrates) and flower size of greenhouse-grown wild perennial plants.
 Genetic variation for nectar sugar composition, and flower size was found across all perennial Glycine species.
 Sugar proportions varied across species and on average, the nectar was dominated by sucrose (62.5%), followed by fructose (25.1%) and glucose (12.4%).
 Multivariate analysis was used to detect groups of species with similar nectar sugar characteristics.
 Two groups were detected, one group was formed by the two species G. falcata and G. canescens, which were similar in nectar sugar concentration and composition.
 The other 17 species conformed the second group.
 The information gained from the floral nectar composition of the wild perennial species will guide research for nectar composition-outcrossing associations in the cultivated species.

 Paola T. Perez

 Perez, Paola T., "Soybean improvement strategies: Insect-pollinator attraction and genetic resistance to whitefly and to brown stem rot" (2010).
 Graduate Theses and Dissertations.
-Paper 11402.
+11402.